flarelabs-net/vite-plugin-cloudflare/README.md

 assets = { not_found_handling = "single-page-application", binding = "ASSETS" }
 ```

-The assets `binding` will allow us to access the assets functionality from our Worker.
+The assets `binding` defined here will allow us to access the assets functionality from our Worker.

 ### Add your API Worker